jjsnippets/-CPE2101L/readme.md

 <br>

 > [!NOTE]
 > This repository may change from a public to a private one without any warning.
-This is to comply to the pledge signed below:
+As per the academic integrity pledge:
 >
 > **COURSE SYLLABUS/COURSE POLICIES/Assignments, Quizzes, and Practical Activities**
 > <br>